logo

 Historical Context: Magdalen Laundries

-The first Magdalen Hospital for the Reception of Penitent Sex Workers was opened in Whitechapel, London, in 1758 by a silk merchant named Robert Dingley, who enlisted “repentant” women to do labor for his business.
-The idea of reformatories that exploited the labor of so-called “fallen” women spread throughout British-colonized territories, including Ireland, and many of them were run by the Anglican church.
+The first Magdalen Hospital for the Reception of Penitent Prostitutes was opened in Whitechapel, London, in 1758 by a silk merchant named Robert Dingley, who enlisted “repentant” women to do labor for his business.
+The idea of reformatories that exploited the labor of so-called “fallen” women spread throughout British-colonized territories, including Ireland, and many of them were run by the Anglican Church.
 In Ireland, which was a British colony until 1922, the first Magdalen Hospital for Penitent Females was an Anglican facility that opened in Dublin in 1767 and admitted only Protestant women.